 The university's Moodle platform provides a wide range of learning analytics tools for monitoring student progression and performance based on collecting information from the student with lower grades, poor participation or with undelivered activities.
 However, it was not clear the extent the instructors use this information to support their students on a daily basis.

-The EEC would like to note that students benefit from a very good student-teacher ratio (1/12) and student feedback is very positive at course end and on an on-going basis throughout course delivery.
-However, the effectiveness of this information in terms of specific measures for improvement taken by the university was not shown.
+The EEC would like to note that students benefit from a very good student-teacher ratio (1/12) and student feedback is very positive.

 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.